darktable-org/dtdocs/content/special-topics/variables.md

 $(VERSION.NAME)            version name from metadata
 $(DARKTABLE.VERSION)       the version of the running darktable instance
 $(DARKTABLE.NAME)          name of darktable
-$(SEQUENCE)                a sequence number within an export job
+$(SEQUENCE[n,m])           a sequence number within an export job with n digits and starting with m
+                           parameters are optional, default is [4,1]
 $(WIDTH.SENSOR)            width of RAW data in pixels before RAW crop
 $(HEIGHT.SENSOR)           height of RAW data in pixels before RAW crop
 $(WIDTH.RAW)               width of RAW data in pixels after RAW crop